natvnu/SpaceX-Landing-Success-Project/README.md

 The repository contains files:
   1. Falcon9CollectingData - data collection using API api.spacexdata.com
-  2. Falcon9WebScraping -
+  2. Falcon9WebScraping - web scraping Wikipedia content
-  3. Falcon9DataWrangling -
+  3. Falcon9DataWrangling - (conversion of categorical non-numerical landing outcomes into numerical labels (1,1,0,…)
-  4. Falcon9SQL
+  4. Falcon9SQL - using SQL queries to explore factors such as unique launch sites, total payload mass, the date of the first successful landing, etc...
-  5. Falcon9FeatureEngineering
+  5. Falcon9FeatureEngineering - visualization of relations between features using matplotlib and seaborn
-  6. Falcon9FoliumGeospatial
+  6. Falcon9FoliumGeospatial - Geospatial data visualization in order to gain an insight into the factors that affect the success of the launch
-  7. Falcon9DASHS
+  7. Falcon9DASHS - quick insights to questions such as which site/payload range/booster version has the highest successful rate, etc..
-  8. Falcon9MachineLearningPrediction
+  8. Falcon9MachineLearningPrediction - building and testing different classifiers: KNN, SVM, Logistic Regression and Decision Tree to predict the success/failure of landing

 Dataset Sources:
   1. Dataset provided by IBM Skills Network - json file can be found [here.](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DS0321EN-SkillsNetwork/datasets/API_call_spacex_api.json)